Payment of Wages: Nebraska

 - Nebraska law does not dictate to employers how they must pay employees.
 Payment by payroll debit card is permitted under certain conditions.
 See Wage Payment Methods.

 - In Nebraska, employees must be paid on regular paydays designated in advance.
 See Pay Frequency.

-- With employees' written consent, Nebraska employers may make deductions from employees' pay.
+- Nebraska employers may not make deductions from their employees' pay without written authorization or unless a deduction is required or permitted by law.
 See Permitted and Prohibited Wage Deductions.